-In partnership with government, civil society, the private sector and other leading research organisations we develop cutting edge solutions to and support the resolution of natural resource challenges; we provide advice to practitioners, researchers and policy makers; we integrate effort; we build the capacity of graduate professionals to operate effectively in the workplace; and we advocate an environmentally secure future for all.
+Partnering with government, civil society, the private sector and other leading research organisations we develop cutting edge solutions to support the resolution of natural resource challenges; we provide advice to practitioners, researchers and policy makers; we integrate effort; we build the capacity of graduate professionals to operate effectively in the workplace; and we advocate an environmentally secure future for all.
 We are an independent, non-profit, public benefit organisation committed to serving the people of southern Africa.

-Organisationally our work is arranged into a series of interlinked thematic areas:
+Organisationally our work is arranged into a series of inter-linked thematic areas:

 - Adaptation and Resilience